Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Feedback Rate for

-Comparing these bounds to the bounds of Theorems \ref{thm:fixed_achieve_bound} -- \ref{thm:var_rate_vol}, they all still have the same leading $k \log(e)$ term, but these new bounds also have a term similar to $(b-k)\log \left( 1 - \frac{k}{b}\right)$ which decreases the required feedback rate for $b > k$.
+Comparing these bounds to the bounds for the case of $b = k$, they all still have the same leading $k \log(e)$ term, but these new bounds also have a term similar to $(b-k)\log \left( 1 - \frac{k}{b}\right)$ which decreases the required feedback rate for $b > k$.
 Using the achievable rate of the fixed-length case \eqref{eq:achievable_fixed_tradeoff} as an example, suppose $b = \beta k$ for some $\beta > 1$, the reduction in feedback rate is

 It can be verified that $c < \log(e)$, and $c \rightarrow \log(e)$, as $\beta \rightarrow \infty$.
 Thus, comparing (\ref{eq:achievable_fixed_tradeoff}) with (\ref{eq:above_bound}), the minimum feedback needed to schedule $k$ active users in $b$ slots without collision is reduced from essentially $\log(e)$ bits per user for the case of $b=k$ to bits per user for $b>k$.
 For example, if $\beta=2$, then $c=1$.
 We save 1 bit per active user.